November 14, 2017 2:29 pm

 As a Philippine Economic Zone Authority (PEZA) Special Economic Zone, Alviera Industrial Park offers locators economic incentives, plus a wide range of support amenities.
 Through a partnership with Laguna Technopark Inc., the park has allocated a three-hectare hub dedicated for Standard Factory Buildings (SFBs) for PEZA-registered industries.
 SFBs will have the basic amenities such as loading bays, fire protection system, office, and others.
 The target opening of the SFBs is in the first quarter of 2019.

-The 31-hectare Alviera Industrial Park is expected to heighten business in Porac, Pampanga through light-to-medium, non-polluting industries.
+The 64-hectare Alviera Industrial Park is expected to heighten business in Porac, Pampanga through light-to-medium, non-polluting industries.
 The park will feature 16 lots ranging from 1 to 1.4 hectares and 3 clusters of ready-built standard factory buildings.
-The second phase will open 22 one-hectare lots (for a total of 38 locators) that may generate up to 1,500 new jobs, contributing to the ever-growing economy of Pampanga as well as that of Central Luzon.
+The second phase has 22 one-hectare lots (for a total of 38 locators) that may generate up to 1,500 new jobs, contributing to the ever-growing economy of Pampanga as well as that of Central Luzon.

 The first locators of the industrial park are in food manufacturing, plastic packaging, motorcycle parts, and electronics.
 Locators with immediate development plans to help create job opportunities soon are the primary consideration.
 Target turnover to locators is on the fourth quarter of 2019.